-An overview of updates/emails from our Co-Founder Scott.
+An overview of updates and blog posts from our Co-Founder Scott.

 Dear Project Lucas Family,